anatse/diadro_ws/readme.md

-# Aoplication to test one code for WASM and Desktop drawing in couple with WebSocket communications
+# Application to test one code for WASM and Desktop drawing in couple with WebSocket communications
 For UI and drawing using [egui](https://github.com/emilk/egui) library

 * [dserver](./dserver/) - WebSocket server